Willful Review

 Key Features

-Here are the standout features about Willful:
+Here are the standout features of Willful:

-- 100% online: Create a will online in less than 20 minutes from the comfort of your couch.
+• 100% online: Create a will online in less than 20 minutes from the comfort of your couch.
 It saves you from visiting a lawyer’s office.

-- Easy and intuitive: Just answer a questionnaire and the Willful technology customizes legal documents to best represent your wishes while avoiding common errors and contradictions.
+• Easy and intuitive: Just answer a questionnaire and the Willful technology customizes legal documents to best represent your wishes while avoiding common errors and contradictions.

-- Make your final wishes known: Choose whether to be buried, cremated, or have your body donated to science, along with selecting final wishes for a funeral, wake or memorial service.
+• Make your final wishes known: Choose whether to be buried, cremated, or have your body donated to science, along with selecting final wishes for a funeral, wake or memorial service.

-- Pet owners are covered: A new pet-friendly feature includes the ability to assign guardianship and leave money for the care of your animals.
+• Pet owners are covered: A new pet-friendly feature includes the ability to assign guardianship and leave money for the care of your animals.

-- Unlimited changes: If you need to make changes, you can always edit and update any section, any time.
+• Unlimited changes: If you need to make changes, you can always edit and update any section, any time.

-How Willful Works
+How Willful works

 Willful’s intuitive platform guides its users every step of the way through the process of creating a will, with no notary or lawyer required.
 It comes with three different plans – the Essentials, Premium, and Family – each designed for clients with different needs.